zyz3413/skills-github-pages/_posts/Second-Order Linear Homogeneous.md

 for any constants $C_1$ and $C_2$.

+Notice that in contrast to the case of first-order linear differential equations, there are two arbitrary constants.
+This has to do with the fact that the second derivative is involved.

 The theorem says that to solve $ay'' + by' + cy = 0$, we just need to find two linearly independent solutions.
 How do we find these?
 This is the question we will now answer.

 Starting from